Akash-D-wivedi/Cantilever-Beam-Deflection-Analysis/docs/index.md

 | Load | Fy = −6000 N at **x = 2 m** |
 | Mesh size | ~0.05 m | same global size to keep node density comparable |

-Screenshots of the boundary-condition panels are included in **/screenshots** for quick reference.

 ---

 ## 3. Solvers & Post-processing